peckhams/balto_gui/README.md

 You can run the notebook in a browser window without installing anything on your computer, using something called Binder.
 Look for the Binder icon below and a link labeled "Launch Binder".
 This sets up a server in the cloud that has all the required dependencies and lets you run the notebook on that server.

-To run this Jupyter notebook without Binder, it is recommended to install Python 3.7 from an Anaconda distribution and to then create a conda environment called balto.
+To run this Jupyter notebook without Binder, it is recommended to install Python 3.7 from an Anaconda distribution and to then create a conda environment called <b>balto</b>.
 Simple instructions for how to create a conda environment and install the software are given in Appendix 1 of version 2 (v2) of the notebook.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/peckhams/balto_gui/master?filepath=BALTO_GUI_v2.ipynb)
 <br>